composer/composer/doc/articles/plugins.md

 as possible to prevent any bad side-effects from Composer assuming packages are installed in another location than they actually are.

+### plugin-optional

+Because Composer plugins can be used to perform actions which are necessary for installing a working application, like modifying which path files get stored in, skipping required plugins unintentionally can result in broken applications.
+So, in non-interactive mode, Composer will fail if a new plugin is not listed in ["allow-plugins"](../06-config.md#allow-plugins) to force users to decide if they want to execute the plugin, to avoid silent failures.

+As of Composer 2.5.3, you can use the setting `{"extra": {"plugin-optional": true}}` on your plugin, to tell Composer that skipping the plugin has no catastrophic consequences, and it can safely be disabled in non-interactive mode if it is not yet listed in "allow-plugins".
+The next interactive run of Composer will still prompt users to choose if they want to enable or disable the plugin.

 ## Plugin Autoloading

 Due to plugins being loaded by Composer at runtime, and to ensure that plugins which